-LEVEE TOWN JAM AT KNUCKS
+LEVEE TOWN Jam

 I'm writing this myself so just imagine I'm speaking personally to you.
 I'll spare you the hyperbole that comes with most entertainment biographies.

 I call myself a "band guy", singer, bass player, guitar player, songwriter .
 I always tell folks "If it makes noise I'll bang on it".

 Mostly interested in American roots music which covers a large swath of stylistic real estate, blues, soul, gospel, r&b, classic country and pop to metal.
 I do have a soft spot for Cuban and west African music but I don't try to play it!

 At this time in my life I'm unapologetic about my age...
 "OLD" in terms of the entertainment industry, just turned fifty six in September 2014, I'm one of the youngest old men you will ever meet.
 I'm sixteen goin' on sixty, It used to be fourteen goin' on forty...
 And so it goes.

 Swimming somewhere in the middle of the boomer pool I came to grips some time ago that I play music for "old" people.
 Not that young people don't like it, because they DO!
 I can attest of my unique perspective from the bandstand when the band is ON, I don't care how old you are.
 It moves you, I see it all the time.
 Why?
 Because the themes therein ring true!
 Life is hard sometimes love, loss, heart and soul are timeless...
 Ahhh jeez I'm rambling..
 This is supposed to be a Bio right?
 It's late, ok?!